X

 d. processing is necessary to protect the vital interests of the data subject or of another natural person;

-e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+e. processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-f. processing is necessary to protect the legitimate interests of the controller or of a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+f. processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

-Information about the collection of personal data
+Information on the collection of personal data

 Collection of personal data when visiting our website